davirxavier/esp-httpx-client/README.md

 # ESPHttpxClient

-C++ HTTP/HTTPS client for ESP32 with optional TLS support, asynchronous operation, and event-driven callbacks.
+HTTP/HTTPS client for ESP32 with optional TLS support, asynchronous operation, and event-driven callbacks.

 ---